dceejay/RedMap/README.md

 ### Icons

 You may select any of the Font Awesome set of [icons](http://fortawesome.github.io/Font-Awesome/icons/).
-If you use the name without the fa- prefix (eg male) you will get the icon inside a generic marker shape.
-If you use the fa- prefix (eg fa-male) you will get the icon on it's own.
+If you use the name without the fa- prefix (eg `male`) you will get the icon inside a generic marker shape.
+If you use the fa- prefix (eg `fa-male`) you will get the icon on its own.

 There are also several special icons...